jmreidy/fluxy/examples/todomvc-flux/README.md

 The bundle.js file is automatically genenerated by the build process, explained below.

-## Building
+## Running

 You must have [npm](https://www.npmjs.org/) installed on your computer.
-Also [browserify](http://browserify.org/) must be installed globally in order to build the app.

-From the example's root directory run these commands from the command line:
+From the example's root directory run these commands on the command line:

     npm install

 This will install all dependencies.

-    npm install -g browserify@~2.36.0

-This installs browserify globally.
-A symlink, typically under `/usr/local/bin/browserify`, will be created and you (as well as the build script) can run the `browserify` command from now on.

-## Running

 There are two ways of running the example.